 2 Learning agreement Time and attendance requirements to which the students will be held accountable

 Specific skills to be developed or knowledge to be gained

 Opportunities for involvement in a diverse range of organisational activities related to public health

 Proposed dates for meetings to discuss progress and enure expectations are being met

 3 Project proposal Selection of a project of value to the organisation, suitable to the skills and anticipated development of the student

 Methodology, timelines, resources required and available (including consultants)

-4 Project implementation According to the specific requirements of the project, and in ongoing consultation with workplace supervisor and course coordinator 5 Oral Presentation of project results Select an appropriate audience that maximises the value of the project
+4 Project implementation According to the specific requirements of the project, and in ongoing consultation with workplace supervisor and course coordinator 5 Oral Presentation of project results Select and appropriate audience that maximises the value of the project

-Make necessary arrangements Design and deliver the presentation
+Design and deliver the presentation

 6 Project report Select a format that maximises value of the project